radrow/ddtrace/EVALUATION.md

 DDMon comes with a testing platform for reproducing various (dead)lock scenarios in gen_server-based systems.
-Such scenarios are specified in Erlang `.conf` files and describe schedules of exchanged calls.
+Such scenarios are specified in Erlang `.conf` files and schedule calls exchanged by services in a simulated network.
 We provide a bunch of scenarios in the `scenarios` directory.
+For more information about this feature, see [SCENARIOS.md](SCENARIOS.md) and *Appendix 1* of the paper.

 To evaluate a scenario `scenarios/example.conf`, run

 ```bash
 docker run --rm ddmon ./ddmon scenarios/example.conf
 ```

-For more information, see *Appendix 1* and [SCENARIOS.md](SCENARIOS.md).

 ## Applying DDMon to `gen_server`-based systems

 In Erlang applications, DDMon is applied by replacing all references to the `gen_server` module with `ddmon`.
-In Elixir, it suffices to add the following line right after `use GenServer`:
+In Elixir, it suffices to add the following line right after `use GenServer` at the top of the file:

 ```elixir
 alias :ddmon, as: GenServer